MindTheGap-ERC/CarboKitten.jl/docs/src/bosscher-1992.md

 # Carbonate Production

-## reproducing Bosscher & Schlager 1992
+The paper by Bosscher and Schlager (1992) [Bosscher1992](@cite) is an early computer model for simulating reef growth.
+This paper contains some of the essential ingredients that we find back in CarboKitten.
+We reproduce their results within the framework of CarboKitten's larger design.

-The paper by [Bosscher1992](@cite) is an early computer model for simulating reef growth.
-This paper contains some of the essential ingredients that we find back in CarboCAT.
-Here we will try to reproduce their results.
+The BS92 model assumes a direct relation between water depth and sediment accumulation rate.
+That way we can model reef growth by integrating an Ordinary Differential Equation (ODE).
+The [`Production` component](./components/production.md) provides this model

 ## Parameters